How to save on your energy bill

 But if you're not able to find your annual use, you can estimate it.
 See our guide to estimating how much energy you use.
 Take care though; using estimates about your usage means that any quotes – and how much money you could save – are estimates too.
 If the estimate was too high or low, the amount you pay could change once you have switched.

 But sometimes you can save even more by buying gas and electricity from two different suppliers.
-In May 2018, we found you could pay £25 less per year by buying gas and electricity from two separate suppliers.
-But in September we found that it was just as cheap to buy both fuels from one supplier.
+In January 2019, we found you could pay £33 less per year by buying gas and electricity from two separate suppliers.
+But in November 2018 we found that doing this would save you far less; just £13 per year.
 This is because new energy deals are launched all the time so it's worth looking at both options if you're keen to cut costs.

-Energy deals come in two types: fixed or variable.
+Energy deals come in two basic types: fixed or variable.

-Variable deals, often also called ‘standard' tariffs, can change price each time your supplier changes its rates.
+Variable tariffs, often also called ‘standard' tariffs, can change price each time your supplier changes its rates.
 They’re rarely energy suppliers’ cheapest tariffs.

-However, variable deals are also usually your supplier’s default tariff.
+Your supplier’s default tariff will often be a variable deal.
 So if you have been with your supplier for a while or didn’t switch after your fixed deal came to an end, it is very likely you are on its standard variable tariff, or ‘default' tariff’.

-These will be subject to a price cap from the end of the year.
-Energy regulator Ofgem says that this will ensure consumers pay a ‘fair’ price for energy.
-But the cap is effectively on the price charged for each unit of energy – not a cap on your total bill.
+Default tariffs are currently subject to a price cap.
+Energy regulator Ofgem says that this ensures consumers pay a ‘fair’ price for energy.
+The cap is effectively on the price charged for each unit of energy – not a cap on your total bill.

-Not all variable deals will be subject to the cap – only the ones you can be transferred automatically to.
+Many pricey deals aren't affected by the price cap, exclusive Which? research revealed.
+It doesn't apply to all variable deals – only the ones you can be transferred to automatically.
 Plus some companies offer cheap variable deals.

-Also, unusually, British Gas’ default tariff is a fixed, rather than variable, deal.
+Also, unusually, British Gas and Scottish Power’s default tariffs are fixed, rather than variable, deals.

-Fixed tariffs, in contrast, have the rate you pay for each unit of energy you use fixed for a certain period of time (one or two years, for example).
+Fixed tariffs have the rate you pay for each unit of energy you use set for a certain period of time (one or two years, for example).

 This means that you know the price you pay for energy won’t rise during the period of your contract.
 So if your energy company raises its prices, you won’t be affected.
 But you won’t benefit if it drops prices either.

-But this doesn't mean standard tariffs are cheaper.
-Quite the contrary - the cheapest deals on sale are often fixed.
-It's more likely that fixed tariffs are more keenly priced, so suppliers can't afford to reduce them by as much.
+The cheapest deals on sale are often one-year fixed tariffs.
+It's more likely that fixed tariffs are competitively priced, as suppliers compete for customers, so they can't afford to reduce them by as much.

-Our monthly research into energy prices reveals that the cheapest deals are often fixed one-year deals from small suppliers.
-In fact, our analysis of energy tariffs has found that customers of the Big Six energy companies who are on a variable tariff could save up to £396 a year by switching to the cheapest deal on the market (correct September 2018).
+Our monthly research into energy prices reveals that customers of the Big Six energy companies who are on a variable or default tariff could save up to £169 a year by switching to the cheapest deal on the market (correct January 2019).
+Before the price cap came into force, you could save more by switching.

 Time-of-use tariffs charge different rates for electricity used at different times of day.
 For example, a more expensive rate for electricity used at times of peak demand in the daytime, and a cheaper overnight rate.